What is Agile project management?—A strength or weakness?

 Phase 4: Adapt

-The adapt phase is where modifications, changes, and corrections occur in the project management lifecycle.
+In the adapt phase, modifications, changes, and corrections occur in the project management lifecycle.
 This phase is designed to analyze the actual results versus planned results.
-More importantly, considering the improvements needed and re-planning approach for the upcoming iteration.
+More importantly, consider the improvements needed and re-planning the approach for the upcoming iteration.

 Phase 5: Close